CR Bard Mesh Lawsuits: Hernia Mesh Complications, Composix Recall

 Experienced Mesh Lawsuit Attorneys

 If you have undergone hernia repair surgery involving a mesh implant or patch, and have any symptoms indicating complications, contact the hernia mesh attorneys at Baron & Budd for a free consultation.
-The statue of limitations for pursuing claims is complex and varies by state.
+The statute of limitations for pursuing claims is complex and varies by state.
 Call us quickly after experiencing complications so that we can pursue compensation on your behalf.
 Call 866-829-0176 now to speak with a member of our team.
 Once your eligibility to file a claim is determined, we will begin working to file your claim.